Hanban: History

 In 2004, Hanban and the U.S. College Board developed the "AP Chinese Language and Culture Course and Exam" program.
 As a result of this and other initiatives, approximately 160 U.S. Chinese language teachers have attended the AP Chinese Teacher Summer Institutes.
 Since 2006, Hanban has been sending volunteer teachers from China to the U.S., and 105 such teachers have taught Chinese in 30 U.S. states.

+Following a widespread backlash, Hanban changed its name in July 2020 to the Centre for Language Education and Cooperation.

 Administration

+According to its website, Hanban's goals include "making Chinese language and culture teaching resources and services available to the world", "meeting the demands of overseas Chinese learners", and "contributing to the formation of a world of cultural diversity and harmony".
+Hanban aims to cultivate knowledge and interest in the Chinese language and culture around the world, especially in people who are not native speakers of Chinese.
+Hanban has worked "closely with overseas organizations to develop Chinese language courses in their respective countries".

 Functions

 Hanban's primary functions include making "policies and development plans for promoting Chinese language internationally", supporting "Chinese language programs at educational institutions of various types and levels in other countries", and drafting "international Chinese teaching standards and develop and promote Chinese language teaching materials".

 Hanban is most notable for the Confucius Institute program.
 Launched in 2004, the program consists of individual institutions, or Confucius Institutes, in regions around the world, including the U.S., South Korea, Germany, Sweden, and Africa.
 Hanban also sponsors Chinese Bridge, a competition in Chinese proficiency for non-native speakers.